eclipse162/JazzBud/README.md

 **Jazzbud** is a web application for sharing jazz music solos and jazz artist ratings.

-This app allows users to 'partition jazz songs from Spotify' based off musical segments (ie. Intro, Head, Solo).
+This app allows users to **partition jazz songs from Spotify** based off musical segments (ie. Intro, Head, Solo).

 In the future, this app will Allow users to share their own partitioning of jazz tracks and see other users' list of artist solos, with their respective lengths and ratings.